shahshrey/Dictation-app/tests/integration/README.md

-# Integration Tests for Dictation App
+# Integration Tests for Voice Vibe

-This directory contains integration tests for the Dictation App, focusing on testing the actual functionality of the application rather than just mocking components.
+This directory contains integration tests for the Voice Vibe, focusing on testing the actual functionality of the application rather than just mocking components.

 ## Test Files